VeroIarrachtai/Abies_vs_ozone/README.md

 This repository contains the scripts, data, metadata, and results to perform the transcriptomic, the genetic, and the metabolic analysis to **"Abies vs Ozone's Project"**.

-In these directories you will find some analysis to answer these project's particular aims:
+In these directories you will find analyses to answer the project's particular aims:

-* To quantify the secondary metabolite relative abundance in the tolerant and the damaged trees during two ozone concentration periods.
-[Metabolomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/2_Metabolomics)
+* To quantify the secondary metabolite relative abundance in the tolerant and the damaged trees during two ozone concentration periods: [Metabolomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/2_Metabolomics)

-* To identify the tolerance sacred fir's origins.
-[Genomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/3_Genomics)
+* To identify the tolerance sacred fir's origins:  [Genomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/3_Genomics)

-* To evaluate the tolerant and the damaged trees differential expression in the two ozone concentration periods.
-[Transcriptomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/4_Transcriptomics)
+* To evaluate the tolerant and the damaged trees differential expression in the two ozone concentration periods: [Transcriptomic analysis](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/4_Transcriptomics)

 ## GENERAL directory structure: